patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/design-with-sketch.md

 import { Alert } from '@patternfly/react-core';

 <Alert variant="info" title="Unsupported">
-    We no longer maintain or update our Sketch design kits and strongly advise you to migrate to Figma, so that you can use the current PatternFly design kit.
-As a result, this guide is no longer being updated.
+    We no longer maintain or update our Sketch design kits and, as a result, this guide is no longer being updated.
+We strongly advise you to [migrate to Figma](/get-started/design), so that you can continue to receive updated PatternFly design resources.

 </Alert>

 ## Sketch design kit